kossyak/iboxjs/README.md

    messenger.on('get_user_name', async (userId) => {
        // You can perform async operations here const user = await db.find(userId)
-       return user.name; // This value will be sent back to the Host })
+       return user.name // This value will be sent back to the Host })
 ```